rjzflynnbx/gde-editor/README.md

 ![enter image description here](https://i.ibb.co/WzzjxQ1/Screenshot-2022-04-25-at-14-24-12.png)

-Additionally IF the extension name is "ext" and the key is "default" as per 2.1 DataExtensions API docs...
+Additionally if the extension name is "ext" and the key is "default" as per 2.1 DataExtensions API docs...

-Then that extension can be edited 'in place' via the UI augmentatins highlighted below
+Then that extension can be edited 'in place' via the UI augmentations highlighted below

 ![enter image description here](https://i.ibb.co/1mNwxcW/Screenshot-2022-06-09-at-12-10-44.png)

+Just edit the table as required and "Save Changes"